Take The High Road and The Low Road

 Unleash The Monster

 Travel towards Inverness to find the deep waters of Loch Ness and its mysterious monster.
 Loch Ness is the second deepest loch in Scotland, deep enough to hide the biggest monster.
 Controversy around the existence of this monster still rages on today, but still plenty of people come hoping for a glimpse.
-Why not grab a sightseeing tour and cruise the Loch Ness to embrace the outstanding beauty.
+Why not take a local sightseeing tour and cruise on Loch Ness to embrace the outstanding beauty.

 It's a Kind of Magic

 Another popular visitor attraction is Fort William which is located in the Ben Nevis region.
 This region is well known for its stunning natural beauty and imposing mountainous range, especially Ben Nevis – the highest mountain in the UK.
 This mountain is extremely popular and attracts thousands of climbers a year, including those doing the Three Peaks Challenge.
 You can also find the Glenfinnan Viaduct in this region, a splendid railway bridge made famous by the Harry Potter films.
 Countless famous movies and television shows are filmed in Scotland from Braveheart starring Mel Gibson, to the current smash hit TV series Outlander, based on the books by Diana Gabaldon.